Halliburton Company (HAL) Shares Down Despite Recent Market Volatility

-Halliburton Company (NYSE: HAL)’s stock price has decreased by -1.06 compared to its previous closing price of 33.06.
-However, the company has experienced a 5.31% gain in its stock price over the last five trading sessions.
+Halliburton Company (NYSE: HAL)’s stock price has decreased by -1.04 compared to its previous closing price of 33.73.
+However, the company has seen a 0.45% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/24/23 that Big Oil Eyes New Deals in North Africa Amid Rising Energy Demand

 Is It Worth Investing in Halliburton Company (NYSE: HAL) Right Now?

-Halliburton Company (NYSE: HAL) has a price-to-earnings ratio of 18.92x that is above its average ratio.
-Additionally, the 36-month beta value for HAL is 2.12.
+Halliburton Company (NYSE: HAL) has a higher price-to-earnings ratio of 19.51x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.12.

 Click Here to Download the FREE Report.